ShaunF777/CS50x-Ground-Control-with-ESP32/station_wroom32/README.md

 - Prints a message indicating the completion of GPIO pin initialization.

-## Project Help and Resources
+## main.py the code that runs 2nd, and continuously.
+Here the real work starts.

-Before i forget, here are my sources, ladies and gentleme, these helped me so much
+# Project Help and Resources

 For taking notes, retention and understanding of information:
 [Notion](https://www.notion.com/)